Youssefb89/HopIn/docs/README.md

 # HopIn Docs

-This docs folder is my simple learning guide for the project.
+This docs folder is a simple learning guide for the project.

-I split the docs by topic so it is easier to read one workflow at a time.
+The docs are split by topic so it is easier to read one workflow at a time.

 ## Read this order if you are new